sebastian-software/babel-preset-edge/readme.md

 ### Default Transpilation

 The default is used when not running a test runner and when no other `transpile` was defined.
 Transpilation applies all features from `babel-preset-env` so that the code should be able to run on all ES5-capable engines.
 Ideally for publishing libs to NPM or bundling applications for the widest possible use case.

+### ESM Transilation

+This output target is meant for [making use of this idea by Jake Archibald](https://jakearchibald.com/2017/es-modules-in-browsers/#nomodule-for-backwards-compatibility).
+The idea is basically to use two different script tags.
+One for ESM capable browsers and another one for all legacy browsers.
+Transpilation output is somewhat identical to "ES2015" transpilation.
+As this is one is easier to deal with it's probably the better choice over `es2015`.

 ### ES2015 Transpilation